-Throughout this time period, single-detached homes have been the most desirable and expensive form of housing (\$400,000-\$600,000), followed by manufactured homes (\$150,000-\$300,000) then duplexes (\$100,000-\$200,000) and finally townhomes (around \$100,000).
-Saltair had no apartments during this time period.
+Throughout this time period, single-detached homes have been the most desirable and expensive form of housing (\$400,000-\$550,000), followed by manufactured homes (\$150,000-\$300,000) then duplexes (\$100,000-\$200,000) and finally townhomes (around \$100,000).
+Electoral area G had no apartments during this time period.
 It is unusual for manufactured homes to be more valuable than townhomes.
-It is assumed that this reflects Saltair's manufactured homes being located on larger or better-located parcels of land than its townhome supply.
+It is assumed that this reflects electoral area G's manufactured homes being located on larger or better-located parcels of land than its townhome supply.
 It could also indicate that the electoral area's townhome supply is old and deteriorated.

-This market saw price stability or even decline in all product categories from 2007-2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
-This ten-year period of price stability represents a period of increasing affordability for CVRD residents and prospective residents and suggests that in Saltair the supply of available land was adequate to meet residential demand.
+With the exception of a large price jump in 2009 among townhomes probably reflecting some new construction, this market saw price stability or even decline in all product categories from 2007-2016 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
+This ten-year period of price stability represents a period of increasing affordability for CVRD residents and prospective residents and suggests that in electoral area G the supply of available land was adequate to meet residential demand.
 From 2017 to 2019, prices increased considerably each year for all unit types other than townhomes.
 This is beneficial to the homeowner households but detrimental to aspiring homeowners and suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, manufactured homes and duplexes.